mattbucknall/font2c/README.md

   -a, --antialiasing            Enable antialiasing -i, --no-hinting              Disable hinting
-  -p, --preview=PATH            Preview output file path
+  -p, --preview=PATH            Preview output file path -j, --center-adj=PIXELS       Number of pixels to adjust font center line by

 If no character set file is specified, a default character set consisting of ASCII codes 32-126 (inclusive) will be used.